 - [1] The parties were advised that the proceedings were being recorded for the purposes of the Board and the Panel Clerk.
-The Chair introduced the Board members and the Panel Clerk and briefly outlined the procedures that would be followed during the course of the hearing. - [2] At the request of the Respondent, and pursuant to Section 208 of The Cities Act, the Chair ordered that the hearing be recorded by Royal Reporting Services. - [3] The parties to the appeal agreed that:
+The Chair introduced the Board members and the Panel Clerk and briefly outlined the procedures that would be followed during the course of the hearing. - [2] At the request of the Respondent, and pursuant to Section 208 of The Cities Act, the Chair ordered that the hearing be recorded by Royal Reporting Services. - [3] The parties to the appeal agreed that: - With regard to Grounds 1 to 4, all evidence and argument from appeal BOR 36-2019 would be carried forward into this appeal. - With regard to Ground 5, the Panel would take direction from the outcome of appeal BOR 13&14-2019 in which the same ground was appealed for the subject property, but through a different Tax Agent. (subject property's appeal being 13-2019)

-- Grounds 1 to 4 (Section 2) would be addressed by bringing forward the record of BOR 36-2019 into this appeal; and - Ground 5 (Section 2) would be addressed by bringing forward the record of BOR 75-2019 into this appeal. - No additional testimony would be provided by either party.